k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/22_broadway_summary_exercise.md

 ### Summary Exercise Steps

-**Step 1 - Create a Common Table and Populate it Using Broadway Flow.**
+**Step 1 - Create a Common Table and Populate it Using Broadway Flow**

 Prior to starting this exercise, do the following: